 Life is not something you can “win.”
 It is something to be enjoyed and savored.
 Many who are super successful in one aspect of life may be complete failures in other aspects.

 Since life is not a game, you should stop competing.
+(This said, it's important to know the difference between healthy and unhealthy competition.)
 Don’t worry about how far ahead or behind others may be.
 Learn to work with others in harmony so that everyone gets what they desire from life.

 If You Must Compare, Compare With Yourself